turingschool/lesson_plans/ruby_02-web_applications_with_ruby/model_testing_in_rails.markdown

   validates :name, presence: true
 ```

-**Your Turn**: Add a test to validate the presence of the email and make it pass.

 ## Uniqueness Validations

 Let's assume that a fan logs into Belibery using their email address.
 Email addresses will need to be unique.
 Let's add a test: